nayere6342/sep11-freedom-project/blog/entry02.md

 First:

-To start of the code snippent, the first thing that happends are the custom
+* To start of the code snippent, the first thing that happends is the fonts loading into the window.

+* Then it picks the style of that font using the `outline` tag set to the value of `4`

+	* As well as the `filter` tag for that font that's set to `linear` shown here: `{ outline: 4, filter: "linear" }`.

+* After that, with the help _kaboom.js's_ built-in fonts _(using the font "monospace")_. it set the height and width of each character.

 ```JS
 // Load a custom font from a .ttf file